ibexa/documentation-user/docs/organizing_the_content.md

 ![Hide content icon](img/hide_content_icon.png)

 A hidden Content item is unavailable for anyone on the front page.
+It is also grayed out in the Content Tree.

 This is different from [hiding Locations](#hiding-locations), because it affects the Content item in all of its Locations.